DarkMaps/DarkMapsServer/README.md

-**Delete a message**
+**Delete a message** :key:

 Deletes a message owned by the signed in user.
-Requires token authentication.
+Requires token authentication and request signing.

 ```
 /v1/<User's own registration ID>/messages/